 What is global supply chain management?

+Global Supply Chain Management (GSCM) is the science of planning how the distribution of goods and services will make it from manufacturer to consumer.
 Global supply chain management is one of the most important disciplines in 21st century business.

 As the term implies, the supply chain is a series of interlinked functions, companies and individuals.
 It starts with those who produce and supply raw materials or components to manufacturers, continues with the logistics firms that move finished goods to warehouses and distribution centers, and concludes with the hand-off to wholesalers and retailers.